 What’s up!
 This is my review of the Hydra Typhon Charging Case for KandyPens vape pens.
-Check out my full video above (~4 mins) or continue reading for the transcription:
+Check out my full video below (~4 mins) or continue reading for the transcription:

 The full name of the company that makes this is actually Hydra Vapor Tech, and they specialize in cases, cool cases with an anodized aluminum shell.
 Strong, high quality stuff.

 KandyPens vapes if you’re not familiar are for wax and oil concentrates only (they can handle thin oils too without leaking).

 Now the case is available with and without the vape pen inside.
 This is the glossy black Gravity pen from KandyPens, which normally comes with the dual-quartz atomizer and a ceramic plate atomizer.